Drone regulations in Iceland

 You may operate your drone only within the visual line of sight.

 Before you start your copter in Iceland, you have to attach your name, address and telephone number to it.
+In addition, you must of course also attach your UAS operator number.

 Safety distances and flight bans